yugabyte/yugabyte-db/docs/content/latest/deploy/yugabyte-cloud/connect.md

     admin@cqlsh>
     ```

-The local YCQL shell opens connected to the remote cluster.
+The local YCQL shell (`cqlsh`) opens connected to the remote cluster.

 ## Connect using third party clients